Interior Designer Cost London-An Honest Guide to Fees and What to Expect

 The question almost everyone asks — and the one that rarely gets an honest answer.

-There is a particular silence that follows the question “how much does an interior designer cost in London?”
+There’s a particular silence that follows “how much does an interior designer cost in London?”
 A pause, a careful inhale, then an answer that begins with “it depends.”
-And while it does depend — on scope, on complexity, on the building itself — the persistent lack of clarity around fees is one of the main reasons people hesitate to hire a designer at all.
+And while it does depend — on scope, on complexity, on the building itself – the persistent lack of clarity around fees is one of the main reasons people hesitate to hire a designer at all.
 Not because the cost is too high, but because they cannot plan around an unknown.

 This is an attempt to change that.
 To speak plainly about how interior designers in London structure their fees, what those fees actually cover, and how to know whether the investment makes sense for your project.